John Gilbert (naturalist): Australian expeditions

-Gilbert collected specimens of 432 birds, including 36 new species from Western Australia, and 318 mammals, including 22 species not previously known in the west.
-By the end of January 1844, he was back in Sydney, and during the next six months worked his way to the Darling Downs in Queensland.
-The Coxen family who settled the Darling Downs region were related by marriage; Gould's wife Elizabeth (née Coxen) was sister to Charles and Stephen, and aunt to Henry William Coxen.
-The families allowed Gould and Gilbert to stay on their properties to collect fauna and flora of the district.
+Gilbert soon returned to Australia to collect again for Gould.
+This included obtaining a specimen of the now-extinct paradise parrot which he shot in the Darling Downs in June 1844.

+The Coxen family who settled the Darling Downs region were related to Gould by marriage; Gould's wife was Elizabeth Coxen.
+The family allowed Gould and Gilbert to stay on their properties to collect fauna and flora of the district.